 The Tower Project provides both residential and supported living services for people with autism and learning disabilities in the City of London, London borough of Tower Hamlets and the London borough of Newham.
-Following on from the successfully developed supported living project that currently accommodates young men who are being supported to live semi independently within the community we have completed another project which supports young women to live in the community supported by a dedicated team of staff.
-The Tower Project has purchased additional properties this year and has refurbishing another property that will provide for young men with learning disabilities and autism who are currently living at home with a parent/ carer.
-At present a number of additional properties are being sought or considered for the development of a dedicated respite facility for our membership and we are planning to open more supported living accommodation within the coming year.
+Following on from the successfully developed supported living projects that separately accommodates young men and women who are being supported to live semi independently within the community we have completed another project which supports young men to live in the community supported by a dedicated team of staff.
+The Tower Project has acquired additional properties this year and will refurbish another property that will provide for young people with learning disabilities and autism who are currently living at home with a parent/ carer.
+At present a number of additional properties are being considered for the development of a dedicated respite facility for our membership and we plan to open more supported living accommodation within the coming year.